 In rats infected with T. b. brucei apoptosis of some cells and degeneration of some nerve fibres, though modest, in the brain have been found to be spatially associated with mRNA expression of the cytokines IL1β, and TNF-α[29].
 Intraventricular infusion of an antagonist of TNF-α, but not IL-1, was found to reduce trypanosome-induced neurodegeneration[28].
 Infusion of antagonists of both cytokines further reduced the trypanosome-induced neurodegeneration, thus, implying that TNF-α is a principle mediator of trypanosome-induced neurodegeneration and its effects are augmented by IL-1[28].

-Concluding remarks

-The expression of cytokines and chemokines in the brain and/or CSF is increased in animal models of African trypanosomiasis and HAT patients and the levels of these molecules correlate with the severity or stage of the disease.
+CONCLUSION The expression of cytokines and chemokines in the brain and/or CSF is increased in animal models of African trypanosomiasis and HAT patients and the levels of these molecules correlate with the severity or stage of the disease.
 The high levels of chemokines and cytokines in the brain and CSF during late compared to early stage African trypanosomiasis are most likely due to the invasion of the CNS by trypanosomes and/or WBCs in the late stage resulting in neuroinflammation.
 Thus, these molecules are possible candidates for differentiating between early and late stage HAT.
 In the future clinicians could utilise this knowledge to treat patients with high levels of these molecules in the CSF as late stage patients, thus, possibly reducing the occurrence of relapses in late stage HAT patients who might have been wrongfully diagnosed as early stage and treated as such using the current staging criteria.
 Recently, extensive research has been undertaken to evaluate the suitability of these molecules as stage biomarker and also as markers for treatment outcome in HAT patients [5,7,8,20-25,32-34].
 The role of cytokines and chemokines in parasite invasion of the CNS is also being elucidated.
 IFN-γ, TNF-α, and CXCL-10 are some of the cytokines and chemokines now known to have a facilitative role in parasite penetration of the brain parenchyma.
 Interestingly, they also constitute some of the molecules with potential to differentiate between stage 1 and stage 2 of HAT[5,20,22].
 Moreover, neopterin which is a stable product produced by IFN-γ activated immune cells has been suggested to have potential to differentiate between these two stages of HAT[24].
 The increased levels of cytokines such as IL-1β, IL-6, IFN-γ and TNF-α during African trypanosomiasis contribute to the neurological dysfunctions that occur during HAT.
 Thus, studying cytokines and chemokines during African trypanosomiasis not only aids in understanding the neurobiology of the disease but also provides candidate diagnostic markers and possible therapeutic targets to reduce the neurological sequelae in surviving patients.

 ACKNOWLEDGMENTS